 The CWG-Stewardship’s transition proposal does not contemplate any changes which would in any way affect the openness of the Internet.
-This includes continued support IANA customers on the Office of Foreign Assets Control (OFAC) list of the U.S. Government.
+This includes continued support of IANA customers on the Office of Foreign Assets Control (OFAC) list of the U.S. Government.

 V.E.
 The proposal must not replace the NTIA role with a government-led or an intergovernmental organization solution